Alfred Cove

 The level of cultural diversity witnessed in Alfred Cove was found to be slightly above average when compared nationally for a number of language and cultural background related metrics

-Alfred Cove was found to have a higher level of cultural diversity than most other local markets, with 14.0% of its population speaking a language other than English at home and 29.8% born overseas.
-The predominant religion in Alfred Cove is Christianity, which accounts for 54.0% of the population, compared to 45.0% across Greater Perth.
-Regarding ancestry, the top three represented groups in Alfred Cove are English (29.7%), Australian (22.9%), and Irish (7.8%).
+The suburb of Alfred Cove displays a higher level of cultural diversity than most areas, with 14.0% of residents using a language other than English at home and 29.8% born overseas.
+The main religious affiliation is Christianity, accounting for 54.0% of the population, compared to 45.0% across Greater Perth.

 Frequently Asked Questions - Diversity